 If a family reports a change in family composition while on the waiting list, the family will retain its date and time of application, but the family's position on the waiting list will be updated to reflect the updated information/selection.
-For example, a family qualifies for a two bedroom unit and selects three developments with two bedroom units.
-After six months on the waiting list, another family member moves in with the family, and now the family qualifies for a three bedroom unit.
-If the family reports this change to HABC and any of the sites they originally selected do not have three bedroom units, the family will be able to select new sites that can accommodate the family's new family size and retain its original application date and time.
-If a family is on the CAMPBWL only, and a subsequent change in family composition makes the family no longer eligible for a CAMPBWL development, the family will be withdrawn from the CAMPBWL and will need to reapply for housing if or when the waiting list is open.
+For example, a family qualifies for a two-bedroom unit and selects three developments with two-bedroom units.
+After six months on the waiting list, another family member moves in with the family, and now the family qualifies for a three-bedroom unit.
+If the family reports this change to HABC and any of the sites they originally selected do not have three-bedroom units, the family will be able to select new sites that can accommodate the family's new family size and retain its original application date and time.